-On June 1, 2023, the Board of Directors of the Company approved a new \$10.0 million stock repurchase program.
-The program permits the Company's shares of common stock to be repurchased in open market or private transactions, through block trades, and pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities and Exchange Commission.
+On June 1, 2023, November 7, 2023, the Board of Directors of the Company approved a \$10.0 million, \$7.5 million stock repurchase program which was completed in January 2024, and on April 24, 2024, the Board of Directors of the Company approved a new \$5.0 million stock repurchase program.
+The new program permits the Company's shares of common stock to be repurchased in open market or private transactions, through block trades, and pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities and Exchange Commission.
 The timing of the repurchases depends on certain factors, including but not limited to, market conditions and prices, the Company's liquidity and capital requirements, and alternative uses of capital.
 Any repurchased shares are held as treasury stock and available for general corporate purposes.
 The repurchases can be suspended, terminated or modified at any time for any reason, including market conditions, the cost of repurchasing shares, the availability of alternative investment opportunities, liquidity, and other factors deemed appropriate.
-The Company had suspended repurchases on March 16, 2023, and reinstated them on May 1, 2023.

-The following table reports information regarding purchases of the Company's common stock during the three months ended June 30, 2023 September 30, 2023.
+The following table reports information regarding purchases of the Company's common stock during the three months ended September 30, 2023, March 31, 2024.